sularhen/Landing-page-for-fruityland/README.md

 My firs job as a web developer. i make this landing page for a small bussines.

+HTML,CSS,JAVASCRIPT.

 Sularhen.